dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/subscription-methods.md

 ### Streaming subscriptions

-Streaming subscriptions are subscriptions defined in application code which can be dynamically stopped and started at runtime.
+Streaming subscriptions are subscriptions defined in application code that can be dynamically stopped and started at runtime.
-Messages are pulled by the application from Dapr meaning no endpoint is needed to subscribe to a topic, and is possible to subscribe without any app configured on the sidecar at all.
+Messages are pulled by the application from Dapr.
+This means no endpoint is needed to subscribe to a topic, and it's possible to subscribe without any app configured on the sidecar at all.
-Any number of PubSubs and topics can be subscribed to at once.
+Any number of pubsubs and topics can be subscribed to at once.
 As messages are sent to the given message handler code, there is no concept of routes or bulk subscriptions.

-> **Note:** Only a single PubSub/Topic pair per application may be subscribed at a time.
+> **Note:** Only a single pubsub/topic pair per application may be subscribed at a time.

-In the example below we show the different ways to stream subscribe to a topic.
+The example below shows the different ways to stream subscribe to a topic.

 {{< tabs Go>}}